hnn-odh/blankProj/README.md

 # ThreeBoilerplate

-This is the boilerplate that I'm using for my Three.js tutorials.
+This is the boilerplate for Three.js apps.

-Wanna use it? okay then just follow these simple steps:
+follow these simple steps:

 1. Clone the repository;
 2. Open the folder in Visual Studio Code;